TraceRicholson/trw_backend/README.md

 [Licensing](#licensing)<br/>

 # What exactly is this?
-We're so glad you asked.
-Robot Kitchen is a website containing a select, currated list of recipes for your tasting enjoyment.
-It's a simple way to get the recipe you want without having to read 20 paragraphs about a person.
-This really is the ultimate recipe website you've been searching for your whole life.
+Resfeber Studios is my side project, and this website is a place to showcase my work and give people an avenue to reach out.

 # How do I install this?
 Easy!
 See steps 1 - 53 below.

 Kidding.

-The database for this project was constructed using PostgreSQL.
-These instructions assume you already have PostgreSQL installed.

-1: Fork and clone this to your desktop.<br/>
-2: Open the project file, and cd into "backend" and run npm-instll from the command line.<br/>
-3:  Repeat step 2, but run the command in "frontend" instead.<br/>
-4:  Alter "knexfile.js" development section to connect to your specific database instance using your unique username and password.<br/>
-5:  Start up your PostgreSQl database.
-From within the "backend" folder run: "knex migrate:latest" and "knex seed:run" respectively to create the tables and populate them.<br/>
-6:  From witin backend, run npx nodemon.<br/>
-7:  From within frontend, run npm start.<br/>
-8:  That's it.
-You shoul now be able to visit localhost:3000 and play around with the site!<br/>

-OR, if you want to be lazy, visit the semi-functioning site hosted at this AWS link: https://master.d2szkaby7yyies.amplifyapp.com/<br/>
+As this is a personal project, this repo is copyrighted and unavailable for personal use.  :(

+If you would like to visit the site, you are more than welcome to do so at: https://www.resfeberstudios.com

 # How do I use this?

-This part really is simple.
-Upon arriving to the home page, click the recipes tab at the top.
-This will bring you to a page containing all the recipes.
-From here, you are able to browse our strictly currated selection to find a recipe you like.
-Once you've settled on one, you can either click the picture to learn more, or add the recipe to your favorites.
-To view your favorites, click on the favorites tab in the navigation bar.
-That's it!
+Click on this link: https://www.resfeberstudios.com

 # Related Projects:
-Absolutely nothing.
+Frontend for this projet: https://github.com/TraceRicholson/trw_frontend_two

 # Who created this thing anyway?
 That's a fantastic question.
 One we definitely have an answer to.
 First, we'll need you to sign a Non-Disclosure Agreement (NDA).
-Just in case the "Ricky" incident happens again.
-Poor Ricky...
+Just in case the "Jamie" incident happens again.
+First Ricky, and now Jamie.
+Poor Jamie...

 Now that you've signed that, below is a list of our team members and GitHub usernames in case you want to see other random projects we've created:<br/>

-Noah Loy (noahloy)<br/>
-Aileen Ocampo (aileenocampo)<br/>
 Trace Richolson (TraceRicholson)<br/>
-Eric Samuels (blackpowerade)<br/>
+Ha.
+Gotcha.
+It's just me. :)

 # Want to contribute?
 Too bad, you can't.
 This project is for cool kids only. :(

-# What are our plans for the future?
+# What are your plans for the future?
 E V E R Y T H I N G
+- Enable contact form submission.
+- Setup login credentails to lock out the admin page from hooligans.
+- Add more photos.
+- ?

 # Licensing
+This website and repo are property and coprighted by Resfeber Studios, LLC.
+Any personal use is unauthorized.